 There are some quick and easy steps you can take to actively oppose SOPA and PIPA:

 - Got a WordPress website?
 Get the Stop SOPA Ribbon.
 Writing Forward is proudly displaying it in the upper right-hand corner.
 It took less than two minutes to install.
-There are several other anti-censorship plugins available.

 - Join the SOPA Strike tomorrow, January 18.